androxim/minddrawplay/README.md

 # minddrawplay

-The code is written in C++, Qt 5.6.0, compiled with MinGW 4.9.2 32bit
+The code is written in C++, Qt 5.6.0

 The project is specifically made for mobile EEG device MindWave NeuroSky,